nikmart/interaction-engine/README.md

 # Interaction Engine

-To run this example, clone the repo and run server.js using node.
+To run this example:

+1. clone the repo
+2. upload the `helloYouSketch.ino` you your Arduino
+3. run `server.js /dev/ttyACM0` using node (make sure your Arduino port is correct)